kyaso/py-v/README.md

 python3 main.py
 ```

-By default, this will simulate the `fibonacci` and `loop_acc` test programs.
+By default, this will simulate the `loop_acc`, `fibonacci`, and `endless_loop` test programs.
 The output should look something like this:

 ```
 $ python3 main.py
 ===== LOOP_ACC =====
 * Creating core instance...
+Initializing model...
 * Loading binary...
 * Starting simulation...

-Simulation done at cycle 3000 after 0.11450981599773513s.
+Sim done at cycle 2010 after 0.17237685999998575s.

 x1 = 1000
 x2 = 1000